akoidan/lines-logger/README.md

 # Best practices:
 - Check [vue-webpack-typescript](https://github.com/akoidan/vue-webpack-typescript) repository for an example of project structure with lines logger.
+- Use positional arguments like `logger.log('Hello {}', { text: 'world'} )` when you want a browser to paste an object instead of string.
+Remember chrome and some other browsers don't freeze this object, meaning it's live.
+So when you later change its value it automatically changes in the log (if it's not rendered yet).
+So if you need to paste just a simple text use es6 templates: `logger.log(``Hello world``)` .
 - If you need time for your logs, modern browser provide that out of the box.
 E.g. in chrome you can go to preferences -> console -> Show timestamps.
 - You can turn off logs for production builds, while creating logger factory `new LoggerFactory('disable');` or using method `setLogWarnings('disable')`.
 E.g. for webpack you can use [DefinePlugin](https://stackoverflow.com/a/29851256/3872976), the example is [here](https://github.com/akoidan/vue-webpack-typescript/blob/7ff6596c502bf7185378471088c3545d903c8e38/src/utils/singletons.ts#L7)
 - You would probably like to expose loggerFactory to global scope (window).
 Thus in case of troubleshooting you can go to production site and turn on logs during runtime.